The Historical Notionist

 Menu

-Author: Historical Notionist
+Author: The Historical Notionist

 The Gettysburg Address – as a Rap Song?

-Posted on 18 May 202318 May 2023 by Historical Notionist
+Posted on 18 May 202324 December 2025 by The Historical Notionist

 In a first attempt at using Chat GPT, I asked it to do the Gettysburg Address in the form of a rap song.
 This is the result.
 The feelings are mixed about this technology, but I cannot say that the machine did not give it a good college try.
 Sure, here’s a possible version of…